 Clients may request New Zealand experience for practical purposes, but once again this is skill related.
-For instance, in my area of specialisation Architecture, the reason for requiring New Zealand experience relates to the changes in our building code after the Christchurch Earthquakes.
+For instance, in the area of Architecture, the reason for requiring New Zealand experience relates to the changes in our building code after the Christchurch Earthquakes.

 This is not to do with being born in New Zealand, but rather being able to ensure strong, lasting and legal designs.
 If somebody can do the job, and do it well, then what does it matter where they were born?

 We personally believe that what New Zealanders, or Kiwis, do exceptionally well is work hard and create innovative solutions.
 We’re welcoming, neighbourly, united and team focused.
 Those attributes are what make a great Kiwi, and they matter more than the plot of land you were born on.

 The real purpose of this blog is to touch on the importance of human likeness.
 Identifying with the sameness and humanness that we all share, no matter where we are from.